Frequently asked copyright questions

 Copyright takedowns are formal, legal requests that require specific elements in order to be complete and actionable.

-When we receive an incomplete or otherwise invalid copyright request -- be it a takedown notification or a counter notification -- to the sender, asking for more information that will help complete their request.
+When we receive an incomplete or otherwise invalid copyright request -- be it a takedown notification or a counter notification -- we respond to the sender, asking for more information that will help complete their request.

 If you received a response like this following your submission of a copyright request, it is important to review it carefully and respond accordingly.
 In most cases, we won’t be able to take action on your request until you do so.